fbngrm/time-tracker/README.md

 **Behaviour**

 The provided timestamps and timezones are used to get the start and stop times in the provided locations.
-The time record is stored in the datastore which returns the records ID.
+The time record is stored in the datastore which returns the record's ID.
-A JSON representation of record with the generated ID and formatted times and duration is returned.
+A JSON representation of the record with the generated ID and formatted times and duration is returned.

 ---